Introduction

 The following third-party service providers process data on our behalf to operate the Service:

-• Cloudflare — hosting, content delivery, security (global edge network)
+- Hosting and content-delivery provider — hosting, delivery, security (global edge network)

-• AI service provider (such as Anthropic or OpenAI) — AI text processing for AI Word Generator, file import, student feedback, and Chat with Ezer (current provider disclosed in account settings)
+- AI service provider — AI text processing for AI Word Generator, file import, student feedback, and Chat with Ezer

 Ezergrade is designed to be used by teachers and educators who administer assessments to students, including children under the age of 13.